andrei200287/RunACR-iOS/README.md

 RunACR SDK allows your mobile app to recognize sounds and display interactive content synchronized with what your users hear at that particular moment (like Shazam).

+As of September 1st, 2018 SDK supports live streams.
+You can use SDK for recognizing TV and radio stations.
+You can also purchase SDK source codes for iOS, Android, and Web Server for unlimited use in your projects.
+Contact us at support@runacr.com to learn details.

 ![RunACR screen](http://runacr.com/images/2screen.png "RunACR")